reruo321/Cplus_Practice/022-2DArrayOp-Overloading/README.md

 In C++, it is impossible to overload the functions whose only difference is their return types.
 The compiler finds two things when it calls the function; the name of the function, and parameter declaration.
-Therefore, it is not able to distinguish one function from the other, and then overload, because they have the same name and the same parameters.
+Therefore, it is not able to distinguish one function from the other, and then overload, if they have the same name and the same parameters, no matter what they return.

 For example, we can not overload these together: